Mustard gas

 Mustard gas or sulfur mustard are names commonly used for the organosulfur chemical compound bis(2-chloroethyl) sulfide, which has the chemical structure S(CH_{2}CH_{2}Cl)_{2}, as well as other species.
 In the wider sense, compounds with the substituents \sSCH2CH2X or \sN(CH2CH2X)2 are known as sulfur mustards or nitrogen mustards, respectively, where X = Cl or Br.
 Such compounds are potent alkylating agents, making mustard gas acutely and severely toxic.
 Mustard gas is a carcinogen.
 There is no preventive agent against mustard gas, with protection depending entirely on skin and airways protection, and no antidote exists for mustard poisoning.

 Also known as mustard agents, this family of compounds comprises infamous cytotoxins and blister agents with a long history of use as chemical weapons.
 The name mustard gas is technically incorrect; the substances, when dispersed, are often not gases but a fine mist of liquid droplets that can be readily absorbed through the skin and by inhalation.
 The skin can be affected by contact with either the liquid or vapor.
 The rate of penetration into skin is proportional to dose, temperature and humidity.

 Sulfur mustards are viscous liquids at room temperature and have an odor resembling mustard plants, garlic, or horseradish, hence the name.
 When pure, they are colorless, but when used in impure forms, such as in warfare, they are usually yellow-brown.
 Mustard gases form blisters on exposed skin and in the lungs, often resulting in prolonged illness ending in death.

 Etymology

 The name of mustard gas derived from its yellow color, smell of mustard, and burning sensation on eyes.
-The term was first used in 1917 during World War I when Germans used the poison in combat.
+The term was first used in 1917 during World War I when Germans used the chemical in combat.

 History as chemical weapons

 Sulfur mustard is a type of chemical warfare agent.
-As a chemical weapon, mustard gas has been used in several armed conflicts since World War I, including the Iran–Iraq War, resulting in more than 100,000 casualties.
+As a chemical weapon, mustard gas has been used in several armed conflicts since World War I, including the Iran–Iraq War.
 Sulfur-based and nitrogen-based mustard agents are regulated under Schedule 1 of the 1993 Chemical Weapons Convention, as substances with few uses other than in chemical warfare.
 Mustard agents can be deployed by means of artillery shells, aerial bombs, rockets, or by spraying from aircraft.